GeoMOER/moer-bsc-project-seminar-remote-sensing/docs/units/_unit05/unit05-06_exersice_lidr.md

 ##### Attribute Filter

 * Filter the Lidar data.
-Only keep points above an intesity value above 300.
+Only keep points above an intensity value above 300.
 * Plot them.
 What points are these?
-What could you do with these points?
+What could you do with those points?
 * Filter the Lidar data.
 Only keep points which belong to the classification "2".
 * Plot them.
 What points are these?
-What could you do with these points?
+What could you do with those points?